- HOME

 My family and interests:

-I have four children: Greg, Spencer, Dylan and Audrey.
-They range in age from 40 through 21.
+We have a blended family with 6 children: Greg, Kellen, Spencer, Julia, Dylan and Audrey.
+They range in age from 43 through 25.
+Four are married and one is engaged to be married.
 They are all terrific and I am really proud of each of them.
 I consider myself truly blessed and very fortunate to be their dad.
-My grandchildren, Jonah, Levi and Talia, live in San Francisco.
+My significant other, who holds it all together, is Abbie.
+Three of our grandchildren, Jonah, Levi and Talia, live in San Francisco, our fourth, Benjamin, is an infant and lives in Boston.
 I'm also very grateful to have my two siblings and their families living in this area.
 They are a tremendous source of support.
 My father at age almost 92 passed away peacefully in his own bed, in his own home with dignity on July 31, 2014.
 In January 2010, after 64 years, he finally stopped practicing medicine as a general practitioner after he had a mild stroke.
 He was a tremendous role model and is missed.
+November 2022: he would have turned 100.
+Happy heavenly birthday Dad!

-For the past 7 years my regular practice has been closed to new patients, but my group has some excellent physicians who do have open practices, so please ask for a referral.
+For the past 10 years my regular practice has been closed to new patients, but my group has some excellent physicians who do have open practices, so please ask for a referral, especially as I am retiring from fulltime practice at BMA on December 31, 2024.

 I graduated from the University of Cape Town Medical School, South Africa in 1973 and completed my internship at Groote Schuur Hospital, the site of the world's first heart transplant.